SixRQ/primeservice/README.md

       * 100 threads and chuncking to 1,000 took approx 1 minute
       * 100 threads and chuncking to 10,000 took approx 30 seconds
       * A second called with cached results returns in 59 miliseconds
+    * Primes to 1,000,000 unsing an imperative algorithm
+      * 100 threads and chunking to 10,000 took approx 11 seconds
+* The imperative approach to calculating primes is significantly faster for larger initial values than using the functional approach and streams.
+This is likely because the number of modulus calculations can be reduced by only checking odd numbers
 * Logging was added to the service but this was found have a significant impact on run times so has been removed.